The fascination of minimum length and minimum time

 Top

-The 9 lines imply that the unified theory of relativistic quantum gravity – the “theory of everything” or “final theory” – is fully defined and determined by the minimum length.
-There cannot be complicated math in the unified theory.
+The limits of nature imply that the mathematics of the unified theory of relativistic quantum gravity – what journalists call the “theory of everything” or “final theory” – is fully defined and determined by the minimum length and by the properties of the common constituents.
+There cannot be complicated, analytical mathematics in the unified theory.

-Measurement errors eliminate all discrete structures for space.
+Measurement errors eliminate points and this eliminate all discrete structures for space.
 For example, space cannot be a graph or be made of invariant space atoms.
-Measurement errors also eliminate all discrete structures for space that extend the usual 3d space, because both discreteness and continuity are only approximations.
+Measurement errors also eliminate all discrete structures for space that extend the usual three-dimensional space, because both discreteness and continuity are only approximations.
+This eliminates all dualities between the large and the small.

 The lack of sets in nature, the lack of points, and the lack of sharp boundaries, taken together, eliminate all axioms from physics.